-In the case of land improved with an apartment building owned and operated as a cooperative or a building that is a life care facility that qualifies as a cooperative, the maximum reduction from the equalized assessed value of the property is limited to the sum of the reductions calculated for each unit occupied as a residence by a person or persons (i) 65 years of age or older, (ii) with a household income of \$35,000 or less prior to taxable year 1999, \$40,000 or less in taxable years
+In the case of land improved with an apartment building owned and operated as a cooperative or a building that is a life care facility that qualifies as a cooperative, the maximum reduction from the equalized assessed value of the property is limited to the sum of the reductions calculated for each unit occupied as a residence by a person or persons (i) 65 years of age or older, (ii) with a household income that does not exceed the maximum income limitation of \$35,000 or less prior to taxable year 1999, \$40,000 or less in taxable years 1999 through 2003, \$45,000 or less in taxable year 2004 and 2005, and \$50,000 or less in taxable year 2006 and thereafter, (iii) who is liable, by contract with the owner or owners of record, for paying real property taxes on the property, and (iv) who is an owner of record of a legal or equitable interest in the apartment building, other than a cooperative leasehold interest.
+In the instance of a cooperative where a homestead exemption has been granted under this Section, the cooperative association or its management firm shall credit the savings applicant for the homestead exemption.

-1999 through 2003, and \$45,000 or less in taxable years year 1 2 2004 through 2005, \$47,500 in taxable year 2006, and, in taxable year 2007 and thereafter, the amount must be increased 3 each year by the lesser of (i) 2% or (ii) an amount equal to the 4 5 annual rate of increase of the Consumer Price Index for All Urban Consumers for all items published by the United States 6 Department of Labor Bureau of Labor Statistics for the previous 7 calendar year and thereafter, (iii) who is liable, by contract 8 9 with the owner or owners of record, for paying real property taxes on the property, and (iv) who is an owner of record of a 10 11 legal or equitable interest in the cooperative apartment 12 building, other than a leasehold interest.
-In the instance of a 13 cooperative where a homestead exemption has been granted under this Section, the cooperative association or its management 14 15 firm shall credit the savings resulting from that exemption 16 only to the apportioned tax liability of the owner who 17 qualified for the exemption.
-Any person who willfully refuses to credit that savings to an owner who qualifies for the 18 19 exemption is guilty of a Class B misdemeanor.
+- resulting from that exemption only to the apportioned tax liability of the owner who qualified for the exemption.
+Any person who willfully refuses to credit that savings to an owner who qualifies for the exemption is quilty of a Class B - 5 misdemeanor.